ilhamjalu/Leder-Efter/README.md

 Unity 2019 LTS

 ### High-Concept Document
-High Concept Document can be accessed in <a href="https://docs.google.com/presentation/d/1IT5tO_OZ1EZySGK0vKDDZZpI3ZeyAXCc-Gt6M5B67sk/edit?usp=sharing">here
+High Concept Document can be accessed in <a href="Leder Efter Detail.pptx">here
-<a href=README.md>here